-3.2 Balance the herringbone system
+3.2 Balance the Herringbone System

-The appliances should be commissioned by a competent/qualified engineer.
+The appliances should be commissioned by a competent or qualified engineer.
 Isolate each heater unit by unplugging the electrical connector and closing the gas isolating valve.

-When all heaters have been installed the vacuum settings must be finally balanced in the hot condition.
+Important.
+When all the heaters have been installed the vacuum settings must be finally balanced in the hot condition.

-Note: Before starting the heating system it is essential to perform the preliminary balancing of the vacuum level at each burner unit by setting the cold damper pressures (see Table 12).
+Note: Before attempting to start up the heating system it is essential to perform the preliminary balancing of the vacuum level at each burner unit by setting the cold damper pressures (see Table 12).

 Adjust the damper at the exit of each heater using a 3mm allen key in the damper blade securing screw.
 Once the system damper has been adjusted to give the cold herringbone pressure (within 0.5 mbar of the stated value) at the heater damper furthest from the fan, start all burners up and allow them to run for at least 20 minutes.
 Observing the vacuum reading using a manometer connected to the vacuum test point (see Figure 51).
 Each damper should be set at a hot condition, as shown in Table 10 for the appropriate size of heater and model.
-If the hot vacuum is too low with the heater damper fully open, the system damper will need to be adjusted to provide more system vacuum
+If the hot vacuum is too low with the heater damper fully open, the system damper will need to be adjusted to provide more system vacuum.